- Is the JPT suited for beginners, such as those with scores under 400?

 The JPT is a test to objectively measure your own ability.
 By knowing your own current ability, and comparing it with your target ability, you can get an idea of how much you need to learn.

-New questions are created for each JPT public test, these utilize high-level test technology called item response theory like the TOEIC and TOEFL, in order to make sure to adjust to the level of difficulty that there is no deviation in the evaluation criteria so that the invariance of the score standard is secured for each test.
+- New questions are created for each JPT public test, these utilize high-level test technology called item response theory like the TOEIC and TOEFL, in order to make sure to adjust to the level of difficulty that there is no deviation in the evaluation criteria so that the invariance of the score standard is secured for each test.

-The JPT does not have a passing score in the same way as the TOEIC, it means there is no score to measure success or failure.
+- The JPT does not have a passing score in the same way as the TOEIC, it means there is no score to measure success or failure.

 The JPT does not only allow individuals to measure their Japanese language ability, but also be used for variety of purposes such as evaluation of Japanese language ability in entrance examinations at many universities, hiring new employees in companies and public institutions, promotions, selection of expatriates, and measurement of effects after Japanese language training.
 The score required for each purpose is different.